Meet Love Island 2020 contestant Wallace Wilson – his journey in the villa so far

 Wallace certainly set pulses racing when he entered the villa and the personal trainer also ruffled a few feathers when he picked three girls to go on a date with.

-After choosing Siânnise, Paige and Sophie to share dinner with, will he end up falling for one of them?
+After choosing Siânnise, Paige and Sophie to share dinner with, but it seemed he didn’t click with all of them.

+Despite initially having an attraction to Siânnise, Wallace coupled up with Rebecca, but do they click?

 What does Wallace think makes him perfect for Love Island?